If you would like to view the full listing of the Rules and Regulations please click here.

 8. Non-endorsement.
 The exhibiting of products at the Conference does not constitute an endorsement of such products by the ODA.
 Exhibitor shall not represent that the ODA endorses its products without written consent of the ODA.

 9. Liability, Damages, Indemnification, and General Contract Provisions.
 Please refer to provisions 33–34 concerning liability, damages, indemnification, and general contract issues.
-These are binding elements of all Contracts for exhibit space.
+Like the rest of these rules, they are binding elements of all Contracts for exhibit space.

 11. Name Badges.
-Exhibit Hall-only name badges for Exhibitor registrants (employees) will be preprinted and available on Thursday, April 5, at the Convention Center.
+Solutions Marketplace-only name badges for Exhibitor registrants (employees) will be preprinted and available on Thursday, April 4, at the Convention Center.
 Badges displaying the title “Exhibitor” will be issued only to employees of Exhibitors.
 No badges will be assigned to Exhibitor employees on site without pre-authorization by the Exhibitor contact designated on the Application.
 Each Exhibitor registrant must wear an official ODC badge at all times while in the Convention Center.
 Dentists may not be provided Exhibitor badges in lieu of paying nonmember registration fees.

 12. Onsite Registration.
 Pre-authorized onsite registration and badge pickup services will be available at the Exhibit Counter in Pre-Function A during these hours:

 13. Headquarters Hotel.
 Headquarters hotel for the Conference is the Doubletree by Hilton Hotel Portland.
-For reservations call 800-996-0510, or visit their website at www.portland.doubletree.com (room block code: “OD8”).
+For reservations call 800-996-0510, or visit their website at www.portland.doubletree.com.
 When making reservations, mention that you are exhibiting at the Oregon Dental Conference to receive a reduced room rate.

 15. Publications/Promotion.
-The Conference Preview Program, a marketing piece with preregistration information that is mailed to prospective Conference attendees in January 2018, will contain an alphabetical list of all Exhibitors.
-Exhibit space applications with booth deposits must be received by ODA no later than November 17, 2017, for inclusion in the Conference Preview Program.
-The Exhibit Hall Map, a convention attendee guide, will also contain an alphabetical listing of Exhibitors plus a listing by product category.
-Each Exhibitor is entitled to a maximum of three product listings from the official classification list.
-In addition, Exhibitors will be listed on ODA’s website at www.oregondental.org.
+The Conference Preview Program, a marketing piece with preregistration information that is mailed to prospective Conference attendees in January 2019, will contain an alphabetical list of all Exhibitors registered by our deadline.
+Exhibit space applications with booth deposits must be received by ODA no later than November 17, 2018, for inclusion in the Conference Preview Program.
+The Onsite Program, will also contain an alphabetical listing of Exhibitors plus booth number.
+In addition, Exhibitors will be listed on ODA’s website at www.oregondentalconference.org.

 16. Official Drayage Contractor.
 DWA Trade Show & Exposition Services (“DWA”) is the official drayage contractor.
 The official contractor is responsible for maintaining all in and out traffic schedules at the exhibit site and handling the move-in and move-out of all Exhibitors’ materials and equipment.
 All Exhibitors shall clear the inbound and outbound movement of their materials and equipment with the official contractor.
 The official contractor maintains control of, and has priority at, the loading areas at all times.
 Complete details, schedules, and shipping instructions will be included in the Exhibitor Service Manual.